The Usual Adversaries are similar to Goddamned Bats

 - Any faction in Warhammer 40,000 would count, though a few stand out because they're easy to write as a faceless, looming threat:

 - Orks, specifically because they reproduce by dying, and are the most numerous species in the galaxy.
+They're the former trope namer for a reason, able to fill in any role from "merciless big bads" to "comic relief starter villains" and everything in-between in equal measure.

 - Chaos Cultists, because they're the most numerous faction of the biggest evil in the galaxy.